SeisComP/main/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 Activate :confval:`rc.readEventTypeFromBNA` and add the eventType key-value pair to the header of the :ref:`BNA polygon <sec-evrc-bna>` if the event type shall be read from the BNA polygon.

 Examples
 ========

-Set type events within the polygon **germany** to positive events but do not change the type outside:
+Set type of events within the positive polygon **germany** but do not change the type outside:

 .. code-block:: sh

    rc.regions = accept,germany

-Accept all events without type but set the type for all positive events within the polygon **germany** but consider negative within the polygon **quarries**:
+Accept all events without setting the type but set the type for all events within the positive polygon **germany** but consider negative within the polygon **quarries**:

 .. code-block:: sh

    rc.regions = accept,germany,!quarries

-Accept all events without setting the type but consider negative events within the polygon **germany** and positive events within the polygon **saxony**:
+Accept all events without setting the type but consider events within the negative polygon **germany** and events within the positive polygon **saxony**:

 .. code-block:: sh